top of page

 Co-design Power Platform Adoption

-The key to success is having someone on your team who can engage different stakeholders (sponsors, business/product owners, IT, developers, and users) and understand their needs.
+The key to success is having someone on your team who can engage different stakeholders—sponsors, business/product owners, IT, developers, and users.
 This person should help align these groups and facilitate the co-creation of solutions that benefit the entire organisation.

-Start with a small project to show each stakeholder the benefits of Power Platform with minimal risk and investment.
-Include all key stakeholders in this project.
-Done right, this approach can unlock new opportunities for innovation within the organisation.
+Start with a small project to demonstrate Power Platform’s benefits with minimal risk and investment.
+Involve all key stakeholders in this project.
+This approach can unlock new innovation opportunities within the organisation.

 Expert Help for the Power Platform